genesiscommunitysuccess/docs/docs/03_server/07_consolidator/03_advanced.md

 - The `previousValue` holds the previous value.
 - the `sum` function uses `withAggregation`

 `input` contains only `Join`, `Leave` and `Noop` values.
-You can see how these are accessed in the example below.
+(You can see how these are accessed in the example below.)

+All `withAggregation` functions must end with an `asUpdate()` call.
+This effectively says, use the value you now have.

-This example uses the Kotlin function `fold` to calculate the value `acc`, which is the aggregated value for a group.
-This could be total fees, for example.
+The example below uses the Kotlin function `fold` to calculate the value `acc`, which is the aggregated value for a group, such as total fees.

 ```kotlin